Cxpher/KPS-logs/deploy_logs/deploy_logs.rst

    :alt: K8s apps 01
 |

+You will notice that this is tailing the logs of all containers in this application.

   * Starts and ends with a lowercase alphanumeric character
   * Maximum length of 63 lowercase alphanumeric characters
   * Dash (-) and dot (.) characters are allowed.
 For example, my-servicedomain.contoso.com is a valid Service Domain name